 Physicians Formula Foundation Ingredients Review

-controversial Cyclopentasiloxane
+Cyclopentasiloxane

-Commonly known as D5, cyclopentasiloxane in Physicians Formula Healthy Foundation SPF 20 is a controversial ingredient.
-On the one hand, scientists observed carcinogenic effects only after 12 months of exposure to high doses.
-This does not seem applicable to products used topically, such as Physicians Formula foundation.
+First, cyclopentasiloxane (aka D5) gives a silky and slippery feel when applied to skin and hair.
+On the one hand, scientists observed carcinogenic effects only after 12 months of exposure to high doses, which does not seem applicable to products used topically.

 Unless the manufacturer handles 1,4-dioxane properly, it remains in a product as a contaminant, but not as an ingredient.
 So, in a way, it can be one of the hidden ingredients in body products.